szou00/_ourshell/README.md

 ## Attempted Implementation
 These were the problems we had in our shell after continuous tries:
-1. Redirecting stdout prints out the output intended for the file
-2. Pipe also prints out the output intended for the file
-3. Multiple redirection in one command (Commented out, could not get this to work)
+1. Multiple redirection in one command doesn't work (Commented out, could not get this to work)
-4. Running commands with more than one space within a command
+2. Running commands with more than one space within a command

 ## Bugs
 1. Could not get certain errors to display without the error continuously popping up throughout the program (we commented out the code for errors instead)
 2. Multiple redirection < > does not work and breaks the program
 3. Typing in something like "hello > one.txt" will cause the program to wait for input instead of printing an error
 4. Running too many times may result in a segmentation fault due to memory overload
-5. Not sure if pipe works
+5. Not sure if pipe works for more complicated commands

 ## Files and Functions
 <b> fork.c </b>